Building-acoustics-TU-Eindhoven/Diffusion/doc/DocumentationFVM.md

-# Diffusion Equation Code Finite Volume Method Documentation
+# Diffusion Equation Finite Volume Method (FVM) Documentation

 The software is based on the Finite Volume method (FVM) solving the diffusion equation (Munoz, 2019).